nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Implementation
 This section describes some noteworthy details on how certain features are implemented.

-### Add an event item feature
+### Add a calendar item feature
 This feature is facilitated by `AddCommand`.
 The following sequence diagram shows how the `execute()` operation works:

-It checks the type of the new event first, then it analyses the attached information and saves the event with the information in the event list.
+It checks the type of the new calendar item first, then it analyses the attached information, and finally uses the corresponding adding function to add the new item into the calendar list.

-Note: If the event is in `Lecture`, `Lab`, `Tutorial`, or `Exam` type, there will be a check in the function `isValid(command)` to ensure the module code included in the item is valid.
+Note: If the item is in `Lecture`, `Lab`, `Tutorial`, or `Exam` type, there will be a check in the function `isValid(command)` to ensure the module code included in the item is valid.

 Note: Multiple `Lecture`, `Lab`, and `Tutorial`events can be added by one command since they are recurring,